mmbman/Katagiri/1980-05-18-Blue-Cliff-Record-Case-4-Talk-2.md

 #### 59:18

-**Question**: The first time that he went into the teaching hall, was the the Zen Master ...
+**Question**: The first time that he went into the teaching hall, was the Zen Master doing anything?

-**Katagiri**: I don’t know ...
-Well it doesn’t matter.
-Even though Kuei Shan sat in the teaching hall or not.
-If you come into a monastery, through your attention you can feel something.
-You can understand.
+**Katagiri**: I don’t know, it doesn’t say.
+Well, it doesn’t matter whether Kuei Shan sat in the teaching hall or not: if you come into a monastery, through your attention you can feel something, you can understand.
 So immediately Te Shan knew something.
-Well he walked back and forth and said “Nothing.”
-Nothing means ... it’s not ... it means deep meaning in a sense.
-Nothing here.
-Or, on the other hand, everything is emptiness.
-So two meanings.
-But anyway, immediately he felt something through his intuition.
+So he walked back and forth and said, “Nothing.” *Nothing* does not mean *[unintelligible]*... it [has] deep meaning in a sense.
+Well, it has two meanings: it means there is nothing here, or, on the other hand, everything is emptiness.
+But anyway, he immediately felt something from his intuition.

 #### 1:00:34

 **Question**: Is that all we hear from Te Shan?
-Are there any other stories that maybe some day ...
+Are there any other stories that maybe some day his [hardness] went away?

-**Katagiri**: Well, no, his way of teaching way of Zen, was pretty tough and hard, just like fitting his type. ... strong.
+**Katagiri**: Well, no, his way of teaching, his way of Zen, was pretty tough and hard.
+This is his type; [it’s] strong.

-**Question**: He would always ... same situation that ...
+#### 1:01:00

+**Question**: *[Unintelligible]*

-**Katagiri**: well I don’t mean that exactly.
-Just saying “Nothing” - Wu means manifestation of the true aspect of human life.
-So whoever Kuei Shan is, great Zen Master or not, what of?
+**Katagiri**: Well I don’t mean that exactly, just saying “Nothing.” *Mu* means manifestation of the true aspect of human life.
+So whoever Kuei Shan is, great Zen Master or not – [but] of what?
 Kuei Shan is human, and nothing but a part of impermanence and change.
-So this means he really shows that experience of enlightenment he had.
-That is nothing.
+This means [Te Shan] really shows that experience of enlightenment he had.
+That is “nothing”.

-So directly he shows his experience.
-Because he always stays at the highest level of spiritual life, which is called enlightenment.
-That’s why Kuei Shan, ..., Buddhas, all are a part of impermanence.
-Kuei Shan says hey.
+So directly he shows his experience, because he always stays at the highest level of spiritual life, which is called enlightenment.
+That’s why Kuei Shan, *unintelligible*, Buddhas, are all a part of impermanence.
+What shall I say?
 If you are always right in the middle of death, well, what should I say?
 Nothing.

 But on the other hand, we have to see the flashing lights.
-Te Shan didn’t see this; just staying right in the middle of death. ...
-That is the quality of his .... that’s why Kuei Shan ... although he still there.
-So sooner or later, he has to get out there, and know the flashing lights.
+Te Shan didn’t see this; [he was] just staying right in the middle of death. *[Unintelligible.]* That is the quality of his *[unintelligible].* Kuei Shan knew that point: of course he is still there, so sooner or later he has to get out there, and know the flashing lights.

-**Same person**: He was expressing like ... same as very haughty.
+**Same person**: He was expressing like *[unintelligible...]* very haughty.
 And then when he was leaving he came to realize that he should pay more respect.
 And then in the story he says he was defeated, when he came back.
-But thats ...
+Well that’s very good.

 **Katagiri**: Well yes, pretty good, in a sense pretty good.
 But anyway, “he was defeated” means whatever he does, his way doesn’t hit the bullseye.
-It is “sure enough”.
+It is not “sure enough.”
 But it’s not wrong.

-**Same person**: He knew it was time to go back, he knew, just ...
+**Same person**: He knew it was time to go back, he just presented himself...

-**Katagiri**: Right.
+**Katagiri**: Sure.
 It’s pretty good.
 But already he was defeated. *[He laughs.]*

-... must be defeated.
-We try always ... get wind.
-Big problem.
-Well, “good boy.”
-But it’s not necessary to bloom.
-Sometimes no way to ...
+We must be defeated.
+We try always [to get wind of] a big problem.
+We try to be a “good boy.”
+But it’s not necessary [in order] to bloom.
+Sometimes [there is] no way to escape blooming.

-**Different person**: ...
+**Different person**: Were both of them enlightened?

-**Katagiri**: For sure.
-But still the quality of enlightenment ... difference between...
-Kuei Shan always shows directly enlightenment itself.
-But Kuei Shan Zen Master shows enlightenment very quietly: nothing to say, but his way, whatever he does, it really quiet, .... very gentle.
-Sometimes ....
-Kuei Shan doesn’t show enlightenment directly.
+**Katagiri**: Well, sure.
+But still the quality of enlightenment is different between the two.
+Te Shan always shows directly enlightenment itself.
+But Kuei Shan Zen Master shows enlightenment very quietly: nothing to say.
+But his way, whatever he does, it’s really quiet, *[unintelligible]* very gentle, sometimes hard, but Kuei Shan doesn’t show enlightenment directly.

 So that’s why he reaches for his whisk.
 Whisk is the human world, dualistic world.
-Because Te Shan always stays at the highest level of spiritual life; there is no dualistic world.
-So always there.
-Kuei Shan knows this, but no. But Kuei Shan was not confused or tossed away by both. ... from moment to moment.
-SO that’s why he just without saying, trying to reach the whisk means suggesting to Te Shan, “You are staying at the high level of spiritual life.
+Because Te Shan always stays at the highest level of spiritual life; there is no dualistic world, so always *[unintelligible]*.
+Kuei Shan knows this, but [...]
+Kuei Shan was not confused or tossed away by both. *[Unintelligible]* from moment to moment.
+So that’s why without saying anything he tried to reach the whisk; that means suggesting to Te Shan, “You are staying at the high level of spiritual life.
 It’s good, but watch out!
 There is still the world where you live.
 Where do you live now?
 You live in the dualistic world.”
 So that is a suggestion.
 That’s why immediately Te Shan shouted and left.
-“Shut up” – from the high level of spiritual life, there is no dualistic world.
-No matter how long you discuss the dualistic world... should we live?
+“Shut up!” – from the high level of spiritual life, there is no dualistic world.
+No matter how long you discuss the dualistic world... should we *[unintelligible]*?
 Do you like death or do you not like death?
-Whatever you say, at the high level of spiritual life, nothing to say.
-So immediately he shouted and left.
-He shouted to Kuei Shan.
+Whatever you say, at the high level of spiritual life, there is nothing to say.
+So immediately he shouted to Kuei Shan and left.
 Kuei Shan suggested very gently, “here it is.”
-He didn’t explain why, but Te Shan immediately noticed his his way of suggestion, that’s why he shouted immediately, and left.
+He didn’t explain why, but Te Shan immediately noticed his way of suggestion, that’s why he shouted immediately and left.

 **Same person**: Why did he shout?